CrimsonRide: History

 Paying tribute to the Crimson Tide nickname, the moniker CrimsonRide was selected by students voting in the 2006 Homecoming elections over the second place name of Tide Transit.
 With the start of the bus system, several roads throughout campus were closed to vehicular traffic in becoming solely bus and bicycle lanes.
 The most notable of the road closures are located around the Quad.
 The system would open in June 2007 in a test mode, with the official opening occurring on August 11, 2007.

 After its first semester in operation, the system saw an average ridership of 13,510 passengers per day.
 The CrimsonRide served its 2 millionth passenger, Ciara Prater, at the beginning of its second year of service on August 25, 2008.

 Routes

 The CrimsonRide operates eight routes during the weekdays and a singular, comprehensive system on the weekends.
-The four weekday routes are listed below: